Geometric Langlands in prime characteristic: Introduction

-In \S \ref{classical duality} we prove the classical duality, i.e., duality of Hitchin fibration.
+In \S \ref{classical duality} we prove the classical duality, i.e., the duality of Hitchin fibrations.
 This extends the work of \cite{DP} (over $\bC$) to any algebraically closed field whose characteristic does not divide the order of the Weyl group of $G$.
-In \S \ref{l_J}, we explain the classical duality constructed here is compatible with certain twist by $Z(\breve G)$-torsors, which is used in the discussion of the dependence of the equivalence \eqref{GL} on the choice of the theta characteristic.
+In \S \ref{l_J}, we discuss the compatibility of the classical duality with twisting by $Z(\breve G)$-torsors.
+This is used to study the dependence of the equivalence \eqref{GL} on the choice of the theta characteristic in \S \ref{a_chi and b_chi} and \S \ref{tensoring action}.